Pumpkin Cranberry Muffins – Delicious in Autumn or Any Time

 Pumpkin Cranberry Muffins

-- 4 c organic whole wheat pastry flour
+- 4 cups whole wheat pastry flour or unbleached flour

 - 1 tsp salt

 - 1/2 tsp ground nutmeg

 - 1/2 tsp ground cloves

 - 2 cups pumpkin puree or winter squash, pureed

 - 1/2 cup vegetable oil

 - 1 cup milk or whey or non-dairy milk

 - 1 tsp molasses